David-Edward-187/PortfolioPilot/how_to_use.md

 ## 1. Introduction

-PortfolioPilot is a modern, AI-enhanced developer portfolio built with Next.js, TypeScript, Tailwind CSS, and ShadCN UI components.
+PortfolioPilot is a modern developer portfolio built with Next.js, TypeScript, Tailwind CSS, and ShadCN UI components.
 It allows developers to showcase their skills, experience, projects, and provide a way for potential employers or collaborators to get in touch via a contact form.

 ## 2. Prerequisites